Skitarii11/Music-Player/README.md

 ## Installation

-Music-Player is a web application and doesn't require any installation.
+Music-Player is a website and doesn't require any installation.
 Simply visit the [website](https://skitarii11.github.io/Music-Player/) to use the app.

 ## Usage